-Bulldogs reflect on baseball season - Port Arthur News
+Bulldogs reflect on baseball season led by team's strong bond - Port Arthur News

 Spell said the senior group is some of the finest young men the school has to offer.

 “They are high character guys,” Spell said.
 “They make great grades.
-That was never something that we had to worry about.
+That was never something we had to worry about.
 We have exit interviews with the guys and they thought what we thought, which was the chemistry of this team was its greatest strength.”

 Spell said it will be difficult to replace the seniors’ leadership.